spamegg1/modern-systems-scala-native/README.md

 # Modern Systems in Scala Native, using Scala 3 :rocket:

+***Update (July 2024)***

+The book is getting really hard to understand.
+I'm on Chapter 7 and I don't really know what's going on.
+Promises, timer handles, `libcurl`...
+The book doesn't really explain what we're doing and why.
+It's probably written for much more experienced people who strongly internalized low-level stuff.
+Anyway, please keep on reading.
+Thanks for dropping by!

 Updating the code in [Modern Systems Programming with Scala Native](https://pragprog.com/titles/rwscala/modern-systems-programming-with-scala-native/) to

 - [Scala](https://www.scala-lang.org/) 3.5.0+,